CORONA DIAMANTATA PER CAROTATRICE

-Diamond crown for core drill, which one to choose?
+Diamond core bit for core drilling: which one to choose?

-Among all the tools on the market, a diamond core bit for core drilling allows you to drill different materials quickly and with an excellent cutting finish.
-Today we analyze together what are the details to choose the right diamond core bit for core drilling.
+Of all the tools on the market, a diamond core bit for a core drill allows you to drill through various materials quickly and with an excellent cutting finish.
+Today, we'll explore the details needed to choose the right diamond core bit for a core drill.

 Diamond crown: hole diameter and depth.